Are You Getting What You Pay For? Auditing Model Substitution in LLM APIs: Problem formulation and threat models

+\textbf{Open-source vs. proprietary access. } The user's ability to audit depends on the type of model and API.
+For \emph{open-source models}, an auditor can run \(M_\text{spec}\) locally to get reference outputs and log probabilities.
+For \emph{proprietary models} (e.g., GPT-4, Claude-4), the auditor only has black-box access, creating a significant information asymmetry.

-\paragraph{Auditing goal.} The user/auditor aims to determine, with high confidence, whether the provider is faithfully using the specified model.
-Formally, given samples \((x, y)\) from the provider's API (\(y \sim P_{actual}(\cdot|x)\)) and potentially reference samples from \(P_{spec}(\cdot|x)\), the auditor wants to test the null hypothesis:
+\textbf{Auditing goal.} The user/auditor aims to determine whether the provider is faithfully using the specified model.
+Formally, given samples \((x, y)\) from the provider's API (\(y \sim P_\text{actual}(\cdot|x)\)) and potentially reference samples from \(P_\text{spec}(\cdot|x)\), the auditor wants to test the null hypothesis:

 against the alternative hypothesis: